psyraxaus/Prosim2GSX/memory-bank/activeContext.md

   - Previously: Updated the application version from 0.3.0 to 0.4.0

 ## Active Decisions
+- Using standard .NET ILogger interfaces throughout the application for better maintainability
+- Allowing AudioService to initialize with null SimConnect to improve application startup reliability
+- Simplifying logging configuration to eliminate duplicate log entries
+- Providing manual service registration in ServiceLocator to resolve circular dependencies
 - Using ExecuteOnUIThread pattern for all ViewModels that receive updates from background threads
 - Ensuring EventAggregator dispatches events to UI thread for thread-safe handling
 - Centralizing thread marshaling logic in the ViewModelBase class for consistency